|

 course, are completely out of reach of ordinary mortals.
 So I left the

 front spacers out of mine when I put it back together.
-They don't serve
+They don't serve any

 purpose, anyway.
 Did I mention redundant parts yet?